Why Skills Aren’t Enough to Get You the Job

 “Skills?”
 That’s it?

-98% of resumes are always from unrelated fields and rejected immediately.
-So if the remaining 2%, the other 500 applicants… actually, let’s make it fewer… What if the remaining 50 applicants have the same or similar skills?
-If you’re talking about hiring a middle manager for marketing, all of the qualified resumes are going to say Social Media or Social Media Marketing.
+For any given job opening these days, 98% of resumes are usually from unrelated fields and are rejected immediately (e.g. art teacher applying to manufacturing position).
+But if the remaining 2%, the other 500 applicants… actually, let’s make it fewer… if the remaining 50 applicants have the same or similar skills, what does the recruiter do?
+For example, if you’re hiring a middle manager for marketing, all of the qualified resumes are going to say Social Media or Social Media Marketing.

-If the hiring people are basing the interviewing and hiring on skills (as the recruiter suggested), and they now have 50 marketing manager resumes that all look the same, what do they do next?
+If the hiring people base their criteria for interviewing and hiring on skills (as the recruiter suggested), and they now have 50 marketing manager resumes that all look the same, what do they do next?

 If the job description calls for Advanced Excel, it’s great that you know Advanced Excel, and that you can create amazing tables and amazing reports with that, but what the hiring team actually wants to know is: How has your Advanced Excel work helped improve the company?
 Did leadership make a good business decision based on your Excel work?
 Did you adjust and/or improve the way the company used Excel?